pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 |-----------|-----------|-------------|-------------------|
 | Resource does not exist | 5 NOT_FOUND | Indicates that a resource corresponding to the specified `resource_id` does not exist. | Caller MUST verify that the `resource_id` is correct and that the resource is accessible and has not been deleted before retrying with exponential back off. |

+#### Implementing optional resources

+This can be handled entirely by a resource driver: its parameters can support a range starting at zero or a boolean flag that indicates that something is not a hard requirement.
+When asked to filter nodes for delayed allocation, the driver reports nodes where the resource is available and only falls back to those without it when resources are exhausted.
+When asked to allocate, it reserves actual resources if possible, but also proceeds with marking the ResourceClaim as allocated if that is not possible.
+Kubernetes then can schedule a pod using the ResourceClaim.
+The pod needs to determine through information passed in by the resource driver which resources are actually available to it.

 #### Implementing a plugin for node resources